tovantu/MavenTestNG/README.md

 # How to create test

-    1. New page object class in PageObject package and this class must inherit form PageBase class.
+    1. New page object class in pageobjects package and this class must inherit form PageBase class.
-    2. Create instance of the page at WebPage under Util package.
+    2. Create instance of the page at WebPage under util package.
     3. New test class in test/java package and this class must inherit form TestBase class.
-* Add common function at PageBase class under Util package.
+* Add common function at PageBase class under util package.

 # Data test and test config
 * Data test is under resouces/DataTest package.